Permission requested by apps and extensions

 Recognise permission levels

-This alert means the item can see the addresses and titles of websites you visit.
+- Your tabs and browsing activity: The app or extension can see the URLs and titles of websites that you visit.
 It can also open and close tabs and windows, as well as navigate to new pages in open tabs and windows.

-This alert means that the item may ask you to deny or allow optional permissions after it's been installed.
-If you allow optional permissions for an item, you can't change them after that.
+- Optional permissions will ask you to deny or allow permissions after the app or extension has been installed.
+When you allow optional permissions, you can't change them after.